 The most extreme scenario, "A2", tells a story about world population reaching 15 billion by the year 2100, and continuing to grow!
 However, in this scenario, different parts of the world use different fuel sources -- many countries use huge amounts of coal, but some countries use renewable energy or nuclear power.

 The "A1B" scenario is less extreme.
 In this possible story about the earth's future, a demographic transition occurs which limits population growth to only 9 billion (and world population even starts to decrease after 2050).
 Again, energy use is spread out among fossil fuels and renewables.

-The "B1" scenarios also assume that population growth peaks at 9 million, but in this optimistic world, there is a massive move away from fossil fuels due to rapid development of green technology, and also a huge increase in the use of nuclear power.
+The "B1" scenarios also assume that population growth peaks at 9 billion, but in this optimistic world, there is a massive move away from fossil fuels due to rapid development of green technology, and also a huge increase in the use of nuclear power.

 One often-used scenario that is NOT shown on this graph is "A1FI" ("FI" stands for "fossil intensive").
 In A1FI, world population peaks at 9 billion people, but people all over the world adopt what we now think of as a "Western" lifestyle, and that all of this is supported by heavy use of fossil fuels.
 What do you think would happen to global warming in this case?

 The yellow line (constant CO2) is not a scenario at all.
 There is, in practice, no possible way that the world could halt the increase in CO2 in the atmosphere.
 The most ambitious international agreement to date, the Kyoto Protocol, only attempted to cut yearly emissions by about 5% -- but in reality, emissions rose by about 40% in the time period covered.